How to Hire Remote Workers as Contractors in Spain

 Are there compliance risks when paying contractors in Spain?

-Using an umbrella company can also minimize this risk for you, as the contractor is engaged by a local entity already, acting as their de facto employer.
+Using an umbrella company can also minimize this risk for you.

 What are the alternatives to hiring a remote worker as a contractor?